Management & Technology Essentials

 Thursday, January 13 - Saturday, January 15, 2021

 Block 4: Strategy & Marketing | Business Simulation

 Thursday, January 27 - Saturday, January 29, 2021

 - Covid-19 Prevention Concept

 The training takes place in classroom form in compliance with the applicable safety and hygiene regulations.
-In addition to these measures, COVID-19 antigen rapid tests are carried out on our participants and lecturers before each module block in order to increase the safety of everyone.

 - Participation Fee